 What is the plot of The Flash Season 7?

-The longer Iris was inside the mirror world, however, the worse her neural dissonance became and the unintended Season 6 finale ended with her vanishing right before Kamilla’s eyes.
+However, the longer Iris was inside the mirror world, the worse her neural dissonance became, and the unintended Season 6 finale ended with her vanishing right before Kamilla’s eyes.
 The very next episode would have revealed where she would have gone, but now fans will have to wait a lot longer to find out.

 Is there a trailer for The Flash Season 7?

 Yes, there is!
 Sort of.
-The Season 7 trailer is technically the footage from what was meant to be Season 6's 20th episode.
-However, that episode will now serve as the show’s Season 7 premiere.
+The Season 7 trailer is technically the footage from what was meant to be Season6’ss 20th episode.
+However, that episode served as the show’s Season 7 premiere.
 Since the episode was mostly complete, there is plenty of new footage for fans to see.
 Check it out below!

 What happened at the end of Season 6 of The Flash?

-All six seasons of The Flash are currently available to stream on Netflix, so get to binging.
+All seven seasons of The Flash are currently available to stream on Netflix, so get to binging.